christie-reindle/HTML5-Phaser-Summer-Workshop/README.md

 ![Level with coin score board](https://mozdevs.github.io/html5-games-workshop/assets/platformer/level_coin_scoreboard.png)

-## Animations for the main character
+## Animations for the main character !
+EXTRA !

 Right now we have a few animated sprites in the game: the coins and the enemy spiders.
 But none for the main character!
 We are going to implement them now.